The TREC Enforcement division handles enforcement of the Commission’s laws and Rules through complaint investigation and

 So what happens after a complaint is filed?

 When a complaint is received it is assigned a case number and reviewed to determine whether the Commission has jurisdiction over the issue raised in the complaint.
 For example, personal issues or contractual disputes with a license holder generally aren’t matters that the Commission can address.
 You should hear back from the Commission about whether we are moving forward with your complaint within 30 days.
-If SES staff determines that the Commission has the authority to address the issue in the complaint, the case is investigated.
+If the Enforcement staff determines that the Commission has the authority to address the issue in the complaint, the case is investigated.
 Each license holder who is the subject of a jurisdictional complaint is given a copy of the complaint and an opportunity to respond to the allegations made in the complaint.

 If an investigator is assigned to the complaint, the investigator may determine that additional information is needed and conduct phone interviews of witnesses, which normally takes three-to-six months.
 An interview may also be in person, but this is less common.
 For some investigations, an investigator is not assigned and the information is gathered by questions submitted by letter and written responses received.

-Once the investigation is complete, the case is assigned to an SES staff attorney.
-The SES staff attorney reviews the complaint and investigation to determine if the evidence in the case supports that a violation of TREC laws or Rules occurred.
-Because SES deals with a high volume of complaints, this stage of the process can also take several months.
+Once the investigation is complete, the case is assigned to an Enforcement staff attorney.
+The Enforcement staff attorney reviews the complaint and investigation to determine if the evidence in the case supports that a violation of TREC laws or Rules occurred.
+Because Enforcement deals with a high volume of complaints, this stage of the process can also take several months.

 What are the possible outcomes after the case is assigned to an attorney?

 The attorney may find that there has been no violation, or the attorney could find that there is insufficient evidence to prove that a violation occurred.
 In these cases, the attorney issues a letter closing the complaint.

 The attorney may find that the license holder should be warned about their actions.
 If so, the attorney will issue what we call an advisory letter.
 This letter becomes part of the license holder’s record and will be considered if further complaints are filed.